Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Introduction

 \section{Introduction}

 In an era of escalating climate change, the global community is witnessing an intensifying frequency of high precipitation events.
-As per the United Nations' report, flooding emerged as the most prevalent weather-induced disaster over the two decades culminating in 2015, impacting 2.3 billion individuals and resulting in an economic toll of approximately 1.89 trillion \citep{2015_UNreport_thehumancostof}.
-In response to the mounting fiscal and societal risks associated with heavy precipitation and flooding, policy makers are increasingly leveraging large-scale numerical weather predictors, known as Climate Models (CMs) \citep{randall2007climate,jung2010ecmwf} in conjunction with flood models (FMs) \citep{qi2021review}.

-One of the main shortcomings of CMs is their coarse resolution.
-State-of-the-art CMs act on horizontal scales of 50 km to 100 km, which is insufficient to capture local precipitation.
+As per the United Nations' report, flooding emerged as the most prevalent weather-induced disaster over the two decades culminating in 2015, impacting 2.3 billion individuals and resulting in an economic toll of approximately 1.89 trillion \citep{2015UNreportthehumancostof}.
+In response to the mounting fiscal and societal risks associated with heavy precipitation and flooding, policy makers are increasingly leveraging large-scale numerical weather predictors (NWPs) \citep{randall2007climate,jung2010ecmwf} in conjunction with flood models (FMs) \citep{qi2021review}.
+One of the main shortcomings of NWPs is their coarse resolution.
+State-of-the-art NWPs act on horizontal scales of 50 km to 100 km, which is insufficient to capture local precipitation.
 But to accurately predict possible future flooding scenarios, FMs do need an accurate prediction of precipitation on a fine grid (for example, a 10 km grid) for all locations simultaneously in a large area (such as all of the UK).
-To provide local-scale precipitation forecasting, it is common practice to downscale coarse CM forecasts to a finer grid with the use of post-processing methods.
-Similar to the works by \cite{Rover, Vandal_2018, 2021Trunet,xiang2022novel} and \cite{wang2023customized}, one of our main aims is to perform statistical \emph{downscaling} of rainfall, that is predicting high-resolution precipitation from low-resolution weather variables.
-By conditioning on forecasts of future weather variables, our model can gain in reach due to the accuracy of CM weather forecasts on longer-time frames compared to statistical models directly predicting the weather.
+To provide local-scale precipitation predictions, it is common practice to downscale coarse NWP forecasts to a finer grid with the use of post-processing methods.
+Similar to the works by \cite{Rover, Vandal2018, 2021Trunet,xiang2022novel} and \cite{wang2023customized}, one of our main aims is to perform statistical \emph{downscaling} of rainfall, that is predicting high-resolution precipitation from low-resolution weather variables.